President and CEO

-Candy Hill is vice president, communications & marketing, leading Independent Sector's efforts to serve as the voice of the charitable community both within the sector and to decision makers, media, and the public.
+Candy Hill currently serves as vice president, communications & marketing, leading Independent Sector's efforts to serve as the voice of the charitable community both within the sector and to decision makers, media, and the public.
 Candy's role includes implementing an internal and external communications, branding, marketing, and public relations plan to advance Independent Sector’s strategic vision, broaden awareness of its programs and priorities, grow its membership, drive broader donor support, and increase engagement across key stakeholder audiences.Leveraging a diverse background in communications, public policy, and development, Candy is a seasoned professional with 15 years in the nonprofit field and extensive experience in government.
 Most recently, Candy served as Executive Vice President, Social Policy and External Affairs, at Catholic Charities USA (CCUSA), a charter IS member.
 Before serving nine years at CCUSA, Candy led Catholic Charities of Monroe County (Mich.) as CEO/president.
 Prior to her service with Catholic faith-based organizations, Candy had a distinguished career with the State of Michigan, Department of Human Services.
 She has served also as an adjunct professor at the Columbus School of Law, Catholic University of America in Washington, D.C.

 A Michigan native, Candy earned a B.S. from Alma College in Michigan and a J.D. at the University of Detroit-Mercy.
 She earned a certificate in executive management from Harvard's Kennedy School.